Dʿmt: Collapse

-After the fall of Dʿmt, the plateau came to be dominated by smaller unknown successor kingdoms.
+In the final phase, monumental buildings at Yeha were abandoned and the town sharply decreased in size.
+Evidence of fire destruction of two buildings at Yeha may point to warfare as the cause of collapse.
+The landscape came to be characterised by small rural settlements nucleated around Aksum, though occupation continuity at Mätära suggests that urban society survived in central Eritrea into the later period.
+After the fall of dʿmt, the plateau came to be dominated by smaller unknown successor kingdoms.
 This lasted until the rise of one of these polities during the first century BC, the Aksumite Kingdom.